 Louisa Balch, General Manager, joined Laguna Playhouse in May 2015 and is originally from beautiful Boulder, Colorado.
 She was previously the Associate Managing Director for the Yale School of Drama/Yale Repertory Theatre, Company Manager for Yale Repertory Theatre, and Managing Director Fellow for Susan Medak at Berkeley Repertory Theatre.
 Prior to graduate school, Louisa worked in General Management, Sales, and Marketing at Phoenix Theater in Arizona, where as the Tessitura Data and Analytics Manager and led a conversion to the Tessitura Software and established the company’s Analytics department.
 She holds an MFA in Theatre Management from the Yale School of Drama.
 At Yale she was the recipient of the Shubert Scholarship and Benjamin Moredecai Memorial scholarship in Theater Management.
 Louisa graduated Magna Cum Laude from Muhlenberg College with a BA in Theatre and minor in Business.

 Dee Dee Irwin, Director of Marketing and Communications, joined Laguna Playhouse in fall 2013.
-Under her direction, the Playhouse was named "Best in OC" in Live Theatre in 2016 and 2015 by the OC Register, and the 2016 "Best Theatre Group" by Orange County Hot List.
+Under her direction, the Playhouse was named "Best in OC" in Live Theatre in 2016 and 2015 by the OC Register, and 2017 and 2016 "Best Theatre Group" by Orange County Hot List.
 Her background includes serving as part of the producing team for a number of shows including Blues for an Alabama Sky, Twist (Director, Debbie Allen), and Dangerous Beauty, as well as the Marketing and Box Office team for Baby It’s You (pre-Broadway run), Eric Idle’s What About Dick, John Leguizamo’s Ghetto Klown, Back to Bacharach and David and The Gay Marriage Plays.
 Her experience includes large-scale multi-day music, television and film festivals, fundraising events, and serving as the ticketing and events manager for Visa’s Hospitality program at the 2000 and 2002 Olympics.
 Prior to joining Laguna Playhouse, Dee Dee spent 14 years as the Director of Marketing at an internationally renowned Top 10 law firm, overseeing multiple offices.
 Dee Dee holds her BA in Theatre, her Masters in Humanities, and is a proud member of IATSE Local 857/ Treasurers and Ticket Sellers.
-Memberships include: Visit Laguna Beach Marketing Committee, Laguna Beach Arts Alliance, TLCC 2016 Planning Committee.
+Memberships include: Laguna Beach Arts Alliance, TLCC 2017 and 2016 Planning Committee.

 Leslie Anne Mogul, Associate Director of Development, is celebrating her 7th season with Laguna Playhouse, where she is responsible for assisting our non-profit professional regional theatre in raising $1.4 million annually.
 Leslie is valued for her creativity and expertise in fundraising, public relations, event development and relationship management and works with our sponsors, major donors and leading corporate partners to maximize and showcase their support.
 Leslie’s passion is to make a difference in people’s lives through experiencing the joy of a live theatre performance.
 Growing up in Baltimore, she remembers the happiest of times sitting front row center with her family enjoying live theatre, ballet, symphony and opera, and has held tickets to every type of live performance since.
 Prior to joining the Playhouse, Leslie had a successful 30+ year career as Director of Marketing and Communications for ScrippsHealth in San Diego; President of Project Works Marketing, a consulting firm providing grant writing, donor relations, sponsorship programs, fundraising communications and gala event coordination for regional and national organizations; and Vice President for McKinney PR & Advertising in Philadelphia.
 Her education includes a Bachelor of Science in Communications from Temple University School of Communications & Theatre, and a MBA in Finance from University of Phoenix.
 Memberships include: Association of Fundraising Professionals and Leadership California.